Shemsi Beqiri: Early life

-A Swiss citizen, Beqiri was born to Kosovar Albanian parents in Vitina, SFR Yugoslavia (now Kosovo) on May 3, 1986, and, at the age of five, he relocated with his family to Basel, Switzerland where he soon began training in karate and taekwondo.
+A Swiss citizen, Beqiri was born to Kosovar Albanian parents in Vitina, SFR Yugoslavia (now Kosovo) on 3 May 1986, and, at the age of five, he relocated with his family to Basel, Switzerland where he soon began training in karate and taekwondo.
 He took up kickboxing and Muay Thai when he was sixteen.
 He was naturalized as a Swiss citizen.
-His three brothers, Hysni, Ilir and Sabedin were also professional kickboxers..
-Hysni and Sabedin continue to fight but Ilir died from leukaemia early in 2015 at 21 years old.
+His three brothers, Hysni, Ilir and Sabedin, were also professional kickboxers.
+Hysni and Sabedin continue to fight, but Ilir died from leukaemia in 2015 at 21 years old.

 Career

 Early career (2002–2008)

-Shemsi Beqiri began his career at Super Pro Basel and moved to Superpro Sportcenter Basel in 2002, fighting as a lightweight.
-Two years after beginning fighting, he won his first title by defeating Jetmir Sula via decision to win the World Professional Kickboxing Council (WPKC) Swiss -63.5 kg/140 lb Muay Thai Championship in his hometown of Basel, Switzerland on May 8, 2004.
+Beqiri began his career at Super Pro Basel and moved to Superpro Sportcenter Basel in 2002, fighting as a lightweight.
+Two years after beginning fighting, he won his first title by defeating Jetmir Sula via decision to win the World Professional Kickboxing Council (WPKC) Swiss -63.5 kg/140 lb Muay Thai Championship in his hometown of Basel, Switzerland on 8 May 2004.
 He then travelled to Novara, Italy just three weeks later to challenge Alessandro Conca for the WPKC European -63.5 kg/140 lb International Kickboxing title, and beat the local fighter on points after seven, two-minute rounds to become the European champion.

-Beqiri ended 2004 by becoming the Swiss champion for the second time, knocking out Dardan Zeqiri in round three to take the Schweizerische Kick-Boxing Verbände (SKBV) Swiss -63.5 kg/140 lb Kickboxing belt on November 13, 2004.
-After accumulating an undefeated record fighting on the European kickboxing and Muay Thai circuit, his first loss came at the hands of Giorgio Petrosyan in an Muay Thai Association (MTA) European -65 kg/143 lb title fight in Gorizia, Italy on February 26, 2005.
+Beqiri ended 2004 by becoming the Swiss champion for the second time, knocking out Dardan Zeqiri in round three to take the Schweizerische Kick-Boxing Verbände (SKBV) Swiss -63.5 kg/140 lb Kickboxing belt on 13 November 2004.
+After accumulating an undefeated record fighting on the European kickboxing and Muay Thai circuit, his first loss came at the hands of Giorgio Petrosyan in a Muay Thai Association (MTA) European -65 kg/143 lb title fight in Gorizia, Italy on 26 February 2005.